adelevie/RestfulConsumer/README.md

 RestfulConsumer
 ===============

-Heavily inspired by Jon Nunemaker's HTTParty, RestfulConsumer tries to make API consumption as simple as possible--at least on the Java side of the world.
+Heavily inspired by John Nunemaker's [HTTParty](https://github.com/jnunemaker/httparty), RestfulConsumer tries to make API consumption as simple as possible--at least on the Java side of the world.

 Usage
 -----